 - Close core feature gaps experienced by user role Z

-Some things you can do with objectives:
+Some things you can do with objectives and initiatives:

-Using objectives in Productboard
+Using objectives and initiatives in Productboard

-Show objectives on your Features board
+Show objectives and initiatives on your Features board

-Add features to an objective
+Add features to an objective and initiative

 Score feature value